CSE Software Development Standards

 You will need to create a card in your scrum board for each user story.
 Each user story card documents exactly 1 potential feature in your program.
 Below is an example of a user story and then an explanation of each of the required elements.

 † (title) contains the user story text.
 It should only contain the text of the user story.
 The text must follow the user story template: "As a role, I want action so that observable outcome".
-The role provides insight as to why this feature is important, the action describes what the role does to trigger the feature, and the observable outcome+ describes how the role knows the feature worked.
+The role provides insight as to why this feature is important, the action describes what the role does to start this feature, and the observable outcome describes what the role will see or hear to "know" the feature worked.

 § (dependencies) Each user story Is Blocked By all of the tasks that were created to implement the story.
 User stories need to have at least 1 (and almost always more than 1) task as a dependency.
-User stories never block nor are they blocked by other user stories.
+User stories never block other user stories nor do they block tasks.

 (Not shown in this image) Comments can be added in the activity portion of the card to provide updates on this user story.